acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ## HDMI in UHD resolution with 60 fps
-## It is not HDMI itself, such as ThinkPad P71 / 7700HQ / HD630 / 4K, you must add this parameter to make 4K internal screen work, if you don't add it will be stuck in "... gIOScreenLockState3 ..."  ----Translate by Google,Please Edit.
+#### It is not HDMI itself, such as ThinkPad P71 / 7700HQ / HD630 / 4K, you must add this parameter to make 4K internal screen work, if you don't add it will be stuck in "... gIOScreenLockState3 ..."  ----Translate by Google,Please Edit.
-## RehabMan Says:"Hint: It enables 'CoreDisplayFixup' related code/patching in WhateverGreen.kext."
+#### About -cdfon, RehabMan Says:"Hint: It enables 'CoreDisplayFixup' related code/patching in WhateverGreen.kext."
 Add the `enable-hdmi20` property to `IGPU`, otherwise you will get a black screen.
 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/hdmi20.png)
 Or instead of this property use the boot-arg `-cdfon`